allenJynRoyston/ngImgForce/README.md

-And add it as a module for your app:
+And add it as a module for your app:<br>
 <code>
   var app = angular.module('myApp', ['ngImgForce']);
 </code>